OWASP/owasp.github.io/_posts/2021-01-26-announcing-owasp-2021-board.md

 Owen was Chair in 2020, and we thank him for his service.
 Owen oversaw a tumultuous year, one that had many challenges.
 Recently, Owen took on a new professional role, and will remain involved with OWASP in various initiatives.

+No matter which way you look at it, this is a dream Global Board.
+I look forward to working with them on a revised strategy, ensuring our community is central to everything we do, and fighting like hell that we are here for the next 20 years.

 Andrew van der Stock